alpaka-group/llama/documentation/pages/user/mappings.rst

 It is possible to directly realize simple mappings such as array of struct, struct of array or padding for this interface.
 However a connecting or mixing of these mappings is not possible.
-To address this, mappings themself can define some kind of mapping language which itself can archieve such goals.
+To address this, mappings themself can define some kind of mapping language themself which itself can archieve such goals.

 Which approach of a mapping language is the best, is active research.
-The tree mapping is one attempt of an universal mapping language suitable for many architectures.
-However even if it points out that this approach is not working well, it is trivial to switch to a new mapping method without changing the whole code as the mapping is totally independent of the other parts of LLAMA.
+The later shown tree mapping is one attempt of an universal mapping language suitable for many architectures.
+However even if it points out that this approach is not working well, it is trivial to switch to a new mapping method without changing the whole code as the mapping is independent of the other parts of LLAMA.

 Native mappings
 ^^^^^^^^^^^^^^^